jcomellas/ex_const/README.md

   1. Macro with the name that was assigned to the `enum`.
-This macro will replace every reference to itself with its literal value (if it was called with a literal atom as key or was referenced from a macth expression) or with a call to the fallback function.
+This macro will replace every reference to itself with its literal value (if it was called with a literal atom as key or was referenced from a match expression) or with a call to the fallback function.
   2. Fallback function with a name formed by appending the string `_enum` to the name of the `enum` (e.g. `country_code_enum/1`).